brandur/sorg/content/drafts/ruby-memory.md

 Keeping certain types of values on the stack has the advantage that they don't need to occupy a slot in the heap.
-It also allows Ruby to perform faster computations with them.
+It's also useful for speed.
 "Flonum" was a relatively recent addition to the language, and its author [estimated that it sped up simple floating point calculations by ~2x][flonum].

 ## Allocating an object (#allocating)

-Now that we're armed with a basic understanding of the heap, we're getting closer to understanding why our mature Unicorn processes can't share anything with the parent (some readers may have guessed already).
-To fully solidify our understanding, lets walk through how Ruby initializes a slot for a basic string.
+Now that we're armed with a basic understanding of the heap, we're getting closer to understanding why our mature Unicorn processes can't share anything with their parent (some readers may have guessed already).
+Let's get the rest of the way by walking through how Ruby initializes an object; in this case a string.

 The entry point is `str_new0` (from [`string.c`][strnew0]):